About Prolotherapy offers the following resources for those wanting to explore prolotherapy further...

 Torn Meniscus During Arthroscopic Surgery

 During arthroscopic surgery a large probe enters into the knee space to remove parts of the meniscus.
 Although arthroscopic surgery is “minimally invasive”, for a space this small it involves quite a bit of invasion.

 Meniscus After Surgery

 Finally, after the arthroscopic surgery, the meniscus space is “clean” but lacking in cartilage, support, stability, and protection.
 This missing meniscus leaves the knee susceptible to further degeneration and pain for the patient.

 So what’s the better option?
 The better option is to undergo a true minimally invasive therapy that regenerates cartilage instead of removing it: Prolotherapy.
 The problem with meniscal injuries is that the meniscus receives a very poor blood supply and therefore does not have access to the healing factors of the body.
 Prolotherapy works to create a mild inflammation to bring blood flow to the torn meniscus and usher in all of the healing factors naturally present within a person’s body.
 It involves comprehensive Prolotherapy injections, about 30-60 per treatment, and usually takes 3-6 treatments spaced one month apart.
-Our Prolotherapist, Dr. Ross Hauser, successfully treats multiple meniscal injuries every day.
+Our Prolotherapist, Ross Hauser, MD, successfully treats multiple meniscal injuries every day.
 Caring Medical’s meniscus study shows the effectiveness of Prolotherapy in meniscal injuries.

 If you are faced with a torn meniscus, ask yourself what treatment is best.
 Would you rather have a large probe entered into you knee to take a vital structure away or have smaller Prolotherapy injections to regenerate the cartilage to heal the tear and return your knee to normal strength.
 We hope you choose the better option and come to see us.
 Please contact us with any questions on your specific case; we would love to help you get on the path to healing.